 We maintain the following basic rules for student conduct.
 Please take some time to familiarize yourself with them.

-Any violations of conduct, dress code, electronic use or bathroom policies will be documented.
+Any violations of our policies will be documented.

 Students are not permitted, at any time, to use cell phones or other personal electronics in a classroom.
 Cell phones, computers, tablets and other electronic devices must be securely put away during classes.

 Students are permitted to privately use personal electronics during study hall.
 However, students must receive special permission from a campus supervisor to share their personal electronics and show other students what they are doing on them.

 We expect our students to dress modestly and appropriately.
 The administration prohibits the wearing of the following on campus: tight or revealing clothing, short shorts, indecent clothing, low-cut tops, spaghetti-strap tops, belly shirts, vulgar or inappropriate sayings on clothing, excessively ripped or dirty clothing, and anything deemed inappropriate by the director.
 In the case of yoga pants or leggings, the student must wear a top that is, at minimum, a finger-tip length below the buttock and pelvic region.